sandiegopython/test-driven-django-development/tutorials/06-the-testing-game.rst

 Our current command-line coverage reports are useful, but they aren't very detailed.
 Fortunately coverage includes a feature for generating HTML coverage reports that visually demonstrate coverage by coloring our code based on the results.

-Let's can prettify the coverage report above into HTML format by running the following command:
+Let's prettify the coverage report above into HTML format by running the following command:

 .. code-block:: bash